uhmarlon/guess-the-thing/README.md

 The website allows players to guess the flag of a country or the name of a cocktail and compete with other players in real-time.

-## Getting Started

-To get started, you will need to have Docker installed on your machine.
-Once Docker is installed, you can run the following command to start the application:

 ## Dev Setup

 <details>
 <summary>Run Project in Production Mode using Docker Compose</summary>

 ### Run Project in Production Mode

+To get started, you will need to have [Docker](https://docs.docker.com/get-docker/) installed on your machine.
+Once Docker is installed, you can run the following command to start the application:

 Start the docker-compose setup: